Sanith-Garipally/Mb-Tech-paper-GraphQL/README.md

 In simple words, it is used to load data from a server to a client (i.e. from an API to your application) much more efficiently than traditional services.

 ## **What is the problem with the current API's ?**
-Let's understand this with the help of a scenario,
+Let's understand with the help of a scenario,

 Consider we are building an blogging app using REST API where we want to display the user's: